feddelegrand7/mini007/README.md

 #> [1] "OpenAI"
 #>
 #> [[2]]$prompt
-#> [1] "Summarize the gathered information into 3 clear and concise bullet points in English."
+#> [1] "Summarize the economic situation in Algeria into 3 clear and concise bullet points."
 #>
 #> [[2]]$response
-#> - Algeria's economy grows moderately at 2-3% annually, primarily fueled by the
+#> - Algeria's economy grows moderately at 2-3%, primarily driven by the
-#> oil and gas sector.
+#> hydrocarbons sector (oil and gas).
-#> - Major industries include energy, agriculture, and manufacturing, with
+#> - The country's exports and government revenues heavily depend on oil and gas.
-#> hydrocarbons leading exports and government income.
+#>
-#> - Economic challenges encompass dependence on volatile oil prices, the need for
+#> - Key challenges include fluctuating oil prices, high unemployment, and ongoing
-#> diversification, and high unemployment rates.
+#> efforts to diversify the economy amid fiscal constraints.
 #>
 #> [[2]]$edited_by_hitl
 #> [1] FALSE